haroutboujakjian/Vuesalize/documentation_src/README.md

 ### Annotations

-Most of the plots that contain x and y axes also have the ability to add annotations.
+The plots that contain x and y axes also have the ability to add annotations.

+#### Example

 The chart below shows adding a horizontal dashed line to stacked bar chart which might indicate, for example, a max budget line.

 <div style="display: flex; justify-content: center">
 <stacked-bar-chart-example :annotation="true"></stacked-bar-chart-example>